Porsche 996 911 - Clean Radiators and Condensers

 rad

-Then you can disconnect the front grill with an 8mm socket, and lean it off a bit so you can get to both the condesner and the radiator.
+Then you can disconnect the front grill with an 8mm socket, and lean it off a bit so you can get to both the condenser and the radiator.
 You’ve gone this far, might as well clean both of them.
 Here’s a good video on how to lean the 2 grills apart.

 Clean the leaves and gunk off of both of them, mine had a ton!
 It took 4-5 dust pans full to remove the dry debris.